 Students are provided with their own furnished bedrooms.
 Furniture may include a desk, closet, bedding, etc. Household items such as a washing machine, dryer, and TV are shared with the family members.

 Two meals (breakfast and dinner) on weekdays are provided by the host family.
 Three meals on weekends are included in the homestay arrangement, though students have to buy their own food, should they choose to go out.
-Students with severe dietary restrictions are strongly encouraged to stay in the dormitory where they can prepare their own meals.
+Students with severe dietary restrictions are strongly encouraged to stay in the Residence Hall where they can prepare their own meals.

 In order to avoid the confusion caused by last-minute cancellations, the homestay placements are not finalized until immediately before the beginning of the semester.
 Therefore, homestay assignments are announced to students during the orientation week after arrival at Kansai Gaidai.